architech-boards/brooklyn-board/source/MaxFiles.rst

 .. image:: _static/CW_prj.jpg

-Detailed documentation of firmware can be downloaded ..... link
+Detailed documentation of firmware can be downloaded from: http://www.architechboards.org/product/brooklyn-board